mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 That’s why, very naturally, in our present life you can see different lifestyles, different types of human life.

+#### 41:45

 Broadly speaking, if you say *karma*, karma is with you, and also karma is completely beyond human control.
-At that time everyone is the same, all human beings are exactly the same.
-What is the point?
+At that time everyone is the same, all human beings are exactly the same. [...]
 Everyone has the same karma: that is *ignorance*, *avidyā*. *Affliction*; *suffering*.
 And then we are doomed not to know exactly what the truth is.
 This is the very universal nature of the human world, which is called *dualism*, the dualistic world.

 But in the dualistic world, there are different types of human life; that is what is called *individual karma*.
 We have individual karma.
 How do we create this individual karma?
 Because you have done [so] for many, many years.
 And then, you have breakfast now.
 Why?
 Because we have had [a] custom for many, many years, and then when the time and conditions are arranged exactly, you want to have breakfast.